ocupop/astro-component-starter/src/component-library/content/components/building-blocks/wrappers/card/index.md

 slots:
   - title: default
     description: The contents for the body of the Card.
-    fallback_for: contentBlocks
+    fallback_for: contentSections
     child_component:
   - title: before
     description: The contents to display before the Card content.
-    fallback_for: beforeContentBlocks
+    fallback_for: beforeContentSections
     child_component:
   - title: after
     description: The contents to display after the Card content.
-    fallback_for: afterContentBlocks
+    fallback_for: afterContentSections
     child_component:
 examples:
   - slugs: